21 Must-Have Gifts for Readers to Encourage Young Readers (& Make Bookworms Happy Too!)

 Another fun and cozy way to get comfortable while reading.
 A special pillow that your new beginner can take anywhere in the house to rest their head and dig into a good book.
 Kids always love soft pillows that they can take anywhere - like Grandma's house, or overnight at a friend's.

 While the lamp or main light listed above is an excellent idea, why not consider a flashlight or headlamp?
 How cool to dig down into your tent or covers and be able to read with your little mini-light.
+Flashlight-type gifts for book nerds & the book-averse will make any kid a happy kid.
 There are also tiny lamps that clip onto a book for nighttime reading.
 The sky is the limit with choices for flashlights!

 Of course, when you are the teacher, you know the material better than anyone in the room!
 Give your student a dose of confidence when you put him in charge of the classroom.
 Have your new reader teach you or his siblings how to read words and sentences.
+This is a great idea for struggling readers, or gifts for book lovers (& Amazon is an easy place to buy it all together for the holidays).
 Pull out all the stops and buy supplies for a great imaginative classroom that your student can thrive in.

 21. Kindle or Tablet

-Last, but not least - why not consider a Kindle or Tablet (or any fun electronic device) that can host reading apps, games and online books to read and listen to.
+Last, but not least - why not consider a Kindle or Tablet (or any fun electronic device) that can host reading apps, games and online books to read and listen to?
+I HIGHLY recommend checking out this article about the Best Tablets for Kids before you buy.
+If you are looking for gifts for bookworms, this what to buy!
 Grab your purse and stick it in so your struggling reader can play Phonics games while you wait at the doctor's office.
 Take it on the car ride so that your child will have something to read for the long trip.
 Make sure to buy something durable or kid-friendly, and you can't go wrong with this gift!